korrmet/scary_pit_of_monsters/README.md

   This keywork is a name of mark which can be tagged in comment using ":".
 You can use it as tag system.
 If you see this pattern in code - just grep  it  to see another.
+* The good comment is good name of variable or function.
+The  best  comment  is printf, which defined by preprocessor.

 ```
 #define FOO 2 ///foo is equal 2 :foo: